If you read my last blog post (https://www.lauramuchmore.com/post/it-is-what-it-is) you would have seen the following:

 WHAT THE HELL ARE YOU TALKING ABOUT, LAURA?

 Heath died.
 Yep, right in front of me.
-In a restaurant booth, with Sophia sitting across from him.
+In a restaurant booth, with our Granddaughter sitting across from him.

-Did we have any notice that something was wrong?
+Did we notice that something was wrong?
 NO.

 It all happened in a matter of seconds.

 He began to experience blurred vision while reading the menu.
-He asked me to just order him a cheeseburger and the next thing I know, he’s grimacing and starting to cry.
+He asked me to order him a cheeseburger, and the next thing I knew, he was grimacing and starting to cry.

-I tell Sophia to change seats with me (She ALWAYS has to sit next to her Papa) and I go to him and ask “what’s wrong?”
+I tell our Granddaughter to change seats with me (She ALWAYS has to sit next to her Papa), and I go to him and ask, “What’s wrong?”

-*It’s been three weeks since this happened as I write this.
-I thought I had processed it enough that I could write about it, but as I sit here having to relive it, I know that I have NOT given myself enough time.
+*As I write this, it’s been three weeks since this happened.
+I thought I had processed it enough to write about it, but as I sit here having to relive it, I know I have not given myself enough time.

-We were in a small diner in a booth and he was against the window in the corner.
-I screamed and asked for help and grabbed under the arms and threw him to the floor.
+We were in a small diner in a booth, and he was against the corner window.
+I screamed and asked for help, grabbed him under the arms, and threw him to the floor.

 LET’S BACK UP

-Before I continue with the story, I think it’s important for some background.
+Before I continue with the story, having some background is crucial.

 Six weeks before our scheduled Annual Grandparent Vacation, Heath had gone to a routine cardiology appointment because he was nearing the year mark since his last heart attack and wanted to make sure he was going to be able to stop his blood thinners after stent placement.
-At every appointment, the do an ECG just to get a baseline and even with his previous heart attacks, he’s never had a change in the ECG.
+At every appointment, they do an ECG to get a baseline, and even with his previous heart attacks, he’s never had a change in the ECG.
 It boggles their minds, but Heath is an anomaly.

 While he was hooked up, the tech went out to get the Nurse Practitioner to review his strip.
-This had never happened before.
+This was the first time this had happened.
 Unbeknownst to Heath, they saw a change that startled them.
-Calls were made to the cardiologist and Heath was told that they saw something that concerned them and the overseeing doctor was ordering a cardiac cath.
-Heath called, in a bit of a panic, getting me ready to have to meet him at a hospital due to the nature of their reactions.
-I asked to speak to the NP and she tells me “Yeah, we see something that makes us think there could be a new blockage but it’s not EMERGENT, it’s just URGENT.”
+Calls were made to the cardiologist, and Heath was told that they saw something that concerned them, and the overseeing doctor ordered a cardiac cath.
+In a bit of a panic, Heath called, getting me ready to meet him at a hospital due to the nature of their reactions.
+I asked to speak to the NP, and she said, “Yeah, we see something that makes us think there could be a new blockage, but it’s not EMERGENT; it’s just URGENT.”

-We’re told that the office will contact us WHEN they have a spot available on the schedule…Huh?
+We’re told that the office will contact us WHEN they have a spot on the schedule…Huh?

 IN THE VOICE OF THE SPONGEBOB NARRATOR, “FIVE WEEKS LATER…”

-Call after call to the office was met with “we’re working on it”.
-We finally get the call that they can get him in on the day after we come back from vacation.
-So much for emergent.
+Call after call to the office was met with “We’re working on it.”
+We finally got the call that they could get him in the day after we came back from vacation.
+So much for “emergent.”

-Heath had not been having any symptoms, so he felt okay to travel.
+Heath had no symptoms, so he felt okay to travel.

-On about day 4 of the trip, he came down with a “bug” – Sophia and I would run into town for lunch, shop, and spent a lot of time in the pool, leaving Heath to rest in the hotel room.
+On about day four of the trip, he came down with a “bug” – My Granddaughter and I would run into town for lunch, shop, and spend a lot of time in the pool, leaving Heath to rest in the hotel room.
 She learned how to yell for the pool bartender and request a virgin pina colada to be enjoyed while hanging out in the water.

-He missed out on the lobster fishing boat tour and he didn’t want to miss out on the 5-hour whale watching boat tour, that was scheduled on our last full day in Bar Harbor.
+Heath had missed the lobster fishing boat tour and wanted to attend the 5-hour whale-watching boat tour scheduled on our last full day in Bar Harbor.

-He was feeling better and we headed to lunch before we got out to sea.
-Something told me to take my medical bag with all of my tools – stethoscope, blood pressure cuff, pulse ox, blood sugar monitor, just in case.
+He was feeling better, and we headed to lunch before we got out to sea.
+Something told me to take my medical bag with all my tools—a stethoscope, blood pressure cuff, pulse ox, and blood sugar monitor—just in case.

 In hindsight, it was a miracle that what happened next occurred when it did, in a restaurant 5 minutes from the local hospital with people around.
-Had it happened on the boat, 60 miles out into the Atlantic, there would have been a very different ending to this story.
+This story would have had a very different ending if it happened on the boat 60 miles into the Atlantic.

 BACK TO THE RESTAURANT…

 I saw Heath leave his body.
-His face became gray, he had no vital signs that I could discern.
+His face became gray, and he had no vital signs that I could discern.
 It all happened so fast.
 The terror that I felt gutted me, yet I knew I had to act if there was any way I was going to save him.
-If I’m honest, I knew in that moment that he was gone.
-I saw my life flash in front of my eyes: me leaving Maine a widow, flying home with Sophia without her beloved Papa.
+Honestly, I knew at that moment that he was gone.
+I saw my life flash in front of my eyes: me leaving Maine a widow, flying home with my granddaughter without her beloved Papa.

-It’s amazing how much goes through your mind in a moment like this.
-I screamed for someone to take my granddaughter, to shield her from as much as possible.
+It’s incredible how much goes through your mind in a moment like this.
+I screamed for someone to take my Granddaughter, to shield her from as much as possible.
 I couldn’t even look behind me to see where she was or who she was with, which added another layer of fear.
-I had to trust that God would send just the right person to take care of her and He did.
+I had to trust that God would send just the right person to care for her, and He did.

 Once I had him on the floor, I tried to get a pulse.
-I threw on the blood pressure cuff and pulled out my stethoscope, all in a matter of a few seconds.
-At the same time, a waitress came over my shoulder and began chest compressions and I remember yelling “Wait, I haven’t even checked to see if he had a pulse!”
+I threw on the blood pressure cuff and pulled out my stethoscope, all in a few seconds.
+At the same time, a waitress came over my shoulder and began chest compressions, and I remember yelling, “Wait, I haven’t even checked to see if he had a pulse!”

 I’m not sure if the drop to the floor knocked him into rhythm or if the thump on the chest did it, but he “rose from the dead” and shocked me again!
 I was grateful but so very confused – what the hell just happened?

-He was confused, didn’t know where he was and why he was on the floor.
-The waitress was holding his head/shoulders and he demanded to be let go of.
-I was able to get a blood pressure, which was very low and his heart rate was thready.
+He was confused and didn’t know where he was or why he was on the floor.
+The waitress was holding his head/shoulders, and he demanded to be let go.
+I obtained his blood pressure, which was very low, and his heart rate was thready.
 I checked his blood sugar – maybe that’s it.
-He hasn’t eaten very much in the last few days and it was our first meal of the day.
+He hadn’t eaten much in the last few days; it was our first meal.
 Nope – perfectly normal.
 He was showing the classic signs of a heart attack - pale, soaked in sweat - just like the last time a little over a year ago.

-The police were there quickly and followed by the ambulance.
-He was taken to the local community hospital in Bar Harbor and Sophia and I followed in the rental car.
+The police were there quickly, followed by the ambulance.
+Heath was taken to the local community hospital in Bar Harbor, and my Granddaughter and I followed in the rental car.
 I really did not know if we would see him again.
-I assured Sophia that no matter what happened, she was safe and I would be by her side.
+I reassured her that no matter what happened, she was safe and I would be by her side.
 She had been cared for by a beautiful older lady with a cross necklace on – that’s all I can remember.
-I will forever be grateful to her for holding space for her and reassuring Sophia that everything was going to be okay.
+I will forever be grateful to her for holding space for her and reassuring her that everything would be okay.

-When we arrived at the ER, I made frantic calls to my daughter, Rachel (Sophia’s mom) and Heath’s sister, April and told them to get on a plane ASAP!
-I couldn’t handle this one alone, especially having to take care of a 12-year-old and be at Heath’s side at the same time.
-I don’t typically lose my composure, especially in an emergency but this was breaking me.
+When we arrived at the ER, I made frantic calls to my daughter (my Granddaughter’s Mother), and Heath’s sister, April, and told them to get on a plane ASAP!
+I couldn’t handle this alone, especially having to care for a 12-year-old and simultaneously be at Heath’s side.
+I don’t typically lose my composure, especially in an emergency, but this broke me.
 I had to ask for help.

 SIZE DOESN’T NECESSARILY MATTER

-We were led back to the small ER and into Bay #1 – the room was full of staff and there sat Heath, with his shirt cut open, hooked up to monitors, and IVs with his usual sweet smile on his face.
+We were led back to the small ER and into Bay 1.
+The room was full of staff, and Heath sat there, his shirt cut open, hooked up to monitors and IVs, with his usual sweet smile.

 Wait, what?
 Kidney disease?

 What a strange question to ask after what looked like classic cardiac arrest.
-Turns out he injured his kidneys because of the complete loss of blood volume.
-His blood pressure upon arrival was 60/30 and they were pumping fluids in as fast as they could.
+Turns out Heath injured his kidneys because of the complete loss of blood volume.
+His blood pressure upon arrival was 60/30, and they were pumping fluids in as fast as they could.
 “Was he dehydrated?
 How many days has it been since he’s had fluids?”
 WHAT?
-(He was eating/peeing just fine.
+He was eating/peeing just fine.
 If anything, he had been over-hydrated because I was pumping him full of electrolyte drinks and water since he was under the weather.
 There was NO way he was clinically dehydrated.

-Once I was able to impress this upon the doctor, she began to worry that he was “bleeding out” somewhere.
-So off to CT to rule out an aortic dissection.
-Now, mind you, my father died of this and I was witness to just how horrible a death that is.
+Once I was able to impress this upon the Doctor, she began to worry that he was “bleeding out” somewhere.
+So, we are off to CT to rule out an aortic dissection.
+Now, mind you, my father died of this, and I was witness to just how horrible a death that is.
 Heath looked perfectly fine, except for the fact that they couldn’t stabilize his blood pressure.
-CT came back negative for any dissection so we could check that off the list of potential causes.
+CT results came back negative for any dissection, so we could check that off the list of potential causes.

 Even though I was there as the concerned spouse, I was also there as a clinician, trying to figure out what the hell was happening clinically.
 Nothing made sense to me.
 How he was presenting didn’t match his vital signs, his labs, nothing.